NeuralLog/specs/01-core-architecture.md

 ## Zero-Knowledge Data Flow

+1. Client application initializes with recovery phrase or mnemonic
+2. Master Secret is derived from tenant ID and recovery phrase
+3. Master KEK is derived from Master Secret
+4. Operational KEKs are derived from Master KEK for each KEK version
-1. Client application generates log data
+5. Client application generates log data
-2. SDK encrypts log content client-side using derived encryption keys
+6. Log name is encrypted using a key derived from the Operational KEK
+7. Log data is encrypted using a key derived from the Operational KEK
-3. SDK generates search tokens for searchable terms
+8. SDK generates search tokens for searchable terms
-4. Encrypted logs and search tokens are sent to the server
+9. Encrypted logs, KEK version information, and search tokens are sent to the server
-5. Server stores encrypted logs and indexes search tokens
+10. Server stores encrypted logs and indexes search tokens without ability to decrypt
-6. Server performs analysis on search tokens without decryption
+11. Server performs analysis on search tokens without decryption
-7. Client requests logs with search queries
+12. Client requests logs with search queries
-8. Server matches search tokens and returns encrypted logs
+13. Server matches search tokens and returns encrypted logs
-9. Client decrypts logs client-side for viewing
+14. Client decrypts logs using the appropriate Operational KEK based on version information
-10. Zero-knowledge reports are generated from token patterns
+15. Zero-knowledge reports are generated from token patterns

 ## Performance Considerations